openebs-archive/openebs-docs/docs/on_premise_solutions.md

 ## Prerequisites:

--   At least three Linux machines of either VMs or bare-metal, if deploying the setup in a hyperconverged mode (with K8s as well as OpenEBS residing on the same machines) or five Linux machines (with
-    K8s and OpenEBS running on separate machines)
 -   The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s node/OpenEBS node.
 The masters and nodes can be scaled if the user so desires
 -   All Linux machines must have the following:
     -   Basic development packages